-The approach should include:
+The approach to the diagnosis of the common cold should include:

 A history eliciting a constellation of symptoms compatible with the diagnosis